Alan Wayne Jones

 Alan Wayne Jones (born 7 October 1945) is a researcher and scholarly writer on the subject of forensic toxicology and human physiology relating to alcohol consumption.
 Jones was born in Pontypridd, Wales, UK, but worked for most of his career in Sweden.

 Career

 Jones received his PhD in chemistry from the University of Wales (Cardiff) in 1974, and has been active in biological alcohol research as well as in forensic toxicology since that time.
 In 1993, he was awarded a senior doctorate degree (DSc) by the University of Wales for his body of published work dealing with forensic aspects of alcohol and other drugs of abuse.

 Jones recently retired from his position as senior scientist at the Division of Forensic Genetics and Forensic Chemistry at the Swedish National Board of Forensic Medicine, which is located in the town of Linköping, Sweden.
 Jones also serves as guest professor in Forensic Toxicology at the University of Health Sciences (Department of Clinical Pharmacology) of the University of Linköping.

-He has published over 296 publications with over 6000 citations and an h-index of 42, according to Scopus.
+He has published over 353 scientific articles with over 8000 citations and an h-index of 50, according to Scopus.